German Verbs

 to work

-There are also special verbs in the German language, called trennbare Verben, or separable verbs.
-In the present tense, the prefix of these verbs separate and are placed at the end of the simple sentence (or main clause).
-An example of a separable verb is aufstehen, which means 'to get up'.
-In a sentence, it may be used like so: Ich stehe morgen auf.
+There are also special verbs in German, called trennbare Verben or separable verbs.
+In the present tense, the prefix of these verbs separates and moves to the end of the sentence (or main clause).
+An example is aufstehen (to get up).
+In a sentence, it’s used like this: Ich stehe morgen auf.

 3. Irregular German Verbs